AwfulCrawler/detective_mining/README.md

 block instead.
 In the case of a selfish lead of one block, the detectives stay on the honest chain.
 See the rudimentary scripts already implemented above, as well as the resulting graphs.

+## Figure 12 appears to be incorrect

+I have been trying to recreate figure 12 and have been unsuccessful both with having detective miners build on the tip of the selfish chain and having them build on the 2nd to top.
+Looking closer at figure 12 I believe it does not match figure 11 in the places where it should, and is therefore incorrect.

+In the paper, the x axis of figure 12 is labelled "Leakage ratio (%)", a term which is used nowhere else in the paper (this paper is terrible by the way).
+However on the previous page of the paper they state:
+>The X-axis of the graph means variation of the ratio of the detective mining to the miners except the selfish miners

+The "ratio of detective mining to the miners except selfish miners" matches their description of theta, so one can reasonably deduce that the x axis is theta.
+This also makes sense since in each subplot of figure 12 gamma is 0.5 and alpha is held constant.
+Thus theta is the only thing left to vary.

+With that confusion out of the way, when theta is 100% the relative extra revenue (RER) should match what we see in figure 11.
+In figure 11, for theta = 100% it can be seen that for the hashrates alpha=0.35, 0.40, 0.45, selfish mining is LESS PROFITABLE THAN HONEST MINING, and therefore the RER should be NEGATIVE at theta = 100% for ALL SUBPLOTS in figure 12.
+However, if you look at the subplots for alpha = 0.4 and alpha = 0.5, you can see that the RER for selfish mining is all positive.
+Therefore the graphs don't match.

 ## Issues with the assumptions of the paper

 In the paper, they assume that the selfish miner reveals their hidden blocks as soon as they see a detective block.
 The assumption